OpenBagTwo/LighterEnd/README.md

   examples of library-free worldgen and terrain modification
 - to [Vanilla Tweaks](https://vanillatweaks.net/picker/resource-packs/) for the concept of grooved levers
+- to the [BetterX Discord](https://discord.gg/kYuATbYbKW) for their feedback in shaping this mod's development

 You **may** use, modify and redistribute this mod, and you **may** include this mod within your modpack or run it on a server, so long as you abide by the terms of